Really sorry for the technical glitches. Bert Jansch, ‘Avocet’ is here.

-Today you toss an iPod in the air and it’ll probably fall on someone who knows more about Stu Sutcliffe than I did then or do now.
+Today you toss an iPod or whatever they’re using today in the air and it’ll probably fall on someone who knows more about Stu Sutcliffe than I did then or do now.
 But then, by default and/or opportunism and/or cloistered adolescence, I was the Musical Guru of Clifton Avenue.

 It was a ruse.
 He didn’t teach me bubkes about classical music, which I regret even today.
 Could well be he tried, I admit.
 But what he was really there for was to pump my weed-addled brain, such as it was, about that music.

 Jeff: “Here’s this group Buffalo Springfield.
 Very uneven, but some great stuff.
 Their main talent is a guy named Stephen Stills.
 This is his ‘Rock and Roll Woman.’”

 SA: “Ah, that’s really great.
 You do realize that he’s juxtaposing two different scales against each other?
 (Sings the ‘La-la-la-la-la-la’ refrain.)